tjmahr/bucld17/README.md

 `Makefile` is a makefile to automate running and rendering the notebook files.

-The code's `LICENSE` is the GPL-3, but I don't think that should matter.
+The code's `LICENSE` is the GPL-3, but I don't think that should matter because the code is really tailored for this data-set.
 The data is copyrighted and belongs to the University of Wisconsin–Madison, I think.
 (We collected data at two different university labs.)
+I don't know.

 ## Additional information